oveena-data/electrical-fault-detection/README.md

 Under normal conditions, power systems operate in a balanced, stable state.

-However, when insulation fails or live wires come into contact, whether due to natural disturbances like lightning, strong winds, or earthuakes, or external factors like falling trees, bird contact, a FAULT occurs.
-And these faults disrupt the system's balance and can lead to short co=ircuits or outages.
+However, when insulation fails or live wires come into contact, whether due to natural disturbances like lightning, strong winds, or earthquakes, or external factors like falling trees, bird contact, a FAULT occurs.
+And these faults disrupt the system's balance and can lead to short circuits or outages.

 Power system faults are generally classified into 2 categories:

 1. Open-Circuit Faults
 * Occur when one or more conductors break or disconnect.
-* Lead to unbalanced voltages and reduced power delivery.
+* Leads to unbalanced voltages and reduced power delivery.

 2. Short-Circuit Faults
 * These are more critical and occur when conductors tough each other or the ground.